Music of Portugal: Fado

 Late in the 19th century, the city of Coimbra developed a distinctive scene.
 Coimbra, a literary capital for the country, is now known for being more refined and majestic.
 The sound has been described as "the song of those who retain and cherish their illusions, not of those who have irretrievably lost them" by Rodney Gallop in 1936.
 A related form is the guitarradas of the 1920s and 30s, best known for Dr. Antonio Menano and a group of virtuoso musicians he formed, including Artur Paredes and José Joaquim Cavalheiro.
 Student fado, performed by students at Coimbra University, has maintained a tradition since it was pioneered in the 1890s by Augusto Hilário.

 Starting in 1939 with the career of Amália Rodrigues, fado was an internationally popular genre.
 A singer and film actress, Rodrigues made numerous stylistic innovations that have made her probably the most influential fadista of all time.

 A new generation of young musicians have contributed to the social and political revival of fado music, adapting and blending it with new trends.
 Contemporary fado musicians like Carminho, Mariza, Mísia and Camané have introduced the music to a new public.
 The sensuality of Misia and other female fadistas (fado singers) like Maria Ana Bobone, Cuca Roseta, Cristina Branco, Ana Moura, Katia Guerreiro, and Mariza has walked the fine line between carrying on the tradition of Amália Rodrigues and trying to bring in a new audience.
-Mísia and Carlos do Carmo are also well-known fado singers.Ricardo Ribeiro and Miguel Capucho are one of the best male fado singers of the new generation.
+Mísia, Carlos do Carmo, Ricardo Ribeiro and Miguel Capucho are also well-known fado singers.

 It was included in the UNESCO Intangible Cultural Heritage Lists in 2011.